 No one knows exactly what causes irritable bowel syndrome.
 The walls of the intestines are lined with layers of muscle that contract and relax as they move food from your stomach through your intestinal tract to your rectum.
 Normally, these muscles contract and relax in a coordinated rhythm.
 But if you have irritable bowel syndrome, the contractions are stronger and last longer than normal.
 Food is forced through your intestines more quickly, causing gas, bloating and diarrhea.
 In some cases, however, the opposite occurs.
 Food passage slows, and stools become hard and dry.

 Some researchers believe IBS is caused by changes in the nerves that control sensation or muscle contractions in the bowel.
 Others believe the central nervous system may affect the colon.
 And because women are two to three times as likely as men to have IBS, researchers believe that hormonal changes also play a role.
 Also, many women find that signs and symptoms are worse during or around their menstrual periods.
+Recent studies also suggest that gut microbiome is likely a good predictor for metabolic variables and clinical phenotypes and is an important key player in IBS pathogenesis.

 Triggers bother some, not others